 - Don’t say how you have the same experience.
 After someone tells us about an experience they had, we often feel the need to tell them our experience.
 While we may be trying to relate to them, everyone’s experiences are different and we cannot know what they are going through.

 - Try not to repeat yourself.
 My vote would be that this does not apply if you have children.

 - Stay out of the weeds, people don’t care about all the details they care about you.
 People are less interested in whether the event happened to you on November 5th or 6th, and more interested in what happened to you.

 - Listen, this is the most important.
 If your mouth is open you are not learning.
-Steven Covey said, “we don’t listen with the intent to understand, we listen with the intent to reply.”
+Stephen Covey said, “we don’t listen with the intent to understand, we listen with the intent to reply.”
 There have been times in which I am so busy thinking about a great question to ask, that I fail to realize that my question would have been answered if I had been listening.

 - Be brief.
 The sign of a great conversation is not about how long the conversation is.

 Mark Twain once wrote the following.
 “I didn’t have time to write a short letter, so I wrote a long one instead.”